-Blog: Competitors – How to spy to get inside information
+Blog: Competitors – how to gain inside information

 Your competitors could be plotting a game changer in your industry.
-So, we need to know what your competitors are up to on a regular basis?
-“We need a little bit of insider information – Maybe it is time to spy on your competitors a little.
+Therefore, it is important to know what your competitors are up to on a regular basis.
+A little insider information can be extremely useful and it may be time to spy on your competitors a little.

-When I finished my Master of Science in Denmark and took on my first management job (in Texas of all places), I quickly learned that I needed to know my competitors’ financial position, sales and marketing as well as pricing strategies.
+When I finished my Master of Science in Denmark and took on my first management job (in Texas of all places), I quickly learned that I needed to know my competitors’ financial position, sales and marketing, and pricing strategies.
 My job was to buy health clubs.

-I had the very fine title of Vice President for Business Development.
-As a young man, I was proud of this title, but it carried responsibilities.
-I was responsible for scouting out competitors and offering to buy them.
-To do my job I needed inside information.
-Of course, I couldn’t walk in and ask the owner of a business for confidential information.
+I had the title of Vice President for Business Development, and as a young man, I was proud of this title.
+I scouted out competitors and offered to buy them.
+To do my job effectively, I needed inside information and of course, I couldn’t just walk in and ask the owner of a business for confidential information.

-We learned of new ways of doing business, ways we had not considered or taken seriously previously.
-So, if you want information, just ask the right people!
+We learned of new ways of doing business; often ways we had not previously considered or taken seriously.
+If you want information, ask the right people!

-Today, after having opened about 10 business and having been recruiting for 20+ years, I see every recruitment drive as an opportunity to obtain competitor information.
+Today, after having opened about 10 business and having been recruiting for more than 25 years, I see every recruitment drive as an opportunity to obtain competitor information.

 See also: Where to find the best employees